 A hard-hitting linebacker who became the defensive heartbeat of the Kansas City Chiefs' back-to-back Super Bowl dynasty.

-Nick Bolton's football journey is a testament to the power of relentless pursuit.
-Growing up in Texas, he was a standout at Lone Star High School but was not considered a top national recruit, landing at the University of Missouri.
-There, he transformed himself into a defensive force, leading the SEC in tackles and becoming a consensus All-American.
-His football intelligence and tackling ferocity caught the eye of the Chiefs, who drafted him in 2021.
-Bolton didn't just join a team; he quickly became its defensive signal-caller and most consistent tackler.
-His defining moment came in Super Bowl LVII, where he scooped up a fumble and rumbled for a touchdown, a play that cemented his reputation as a big-game performer.
+Nick Bolton scooped up a fumble and returned it for a touchdown in Super Bowl LVII.
+Growing up in Texas, he starred at Lone Star High School but was not a top national recruit, landing at the University of Missouri.
+There, he led the SEC in tackles and became a consensus All-American.
+The Chiefs drafted him in 2021.
+Bolton quickly became the team's defensive signal-caller and most consistent tackler.
 His leadership and production have been central to Kansas City's championship era, proving that impact often comes from those who fly under the radar until they hit.

 1997–2012